apache/jena/docs/fuseki-configuration.md

 ### Defining the service name and endpoints available

-Each data ervice assembler defines:
+Each data service assembler defines:

 * The base name
 * The operations and endpoint names